corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/basic-cordapp/state.md

 Adding this annotation triggers an error in IntelliJ because you have not created the `AppleStampContract` yet.
 Ignore this error for now - you will add the contract class in the [Write Contracts]({{< relref "./contract.md" >}}) tutorial.
 {{< /note >}}

-When naming your CorDapp files, it's best practice to match your contract and state names.
+When naming your CorDapp files, it is best practice to match your contract and state names.
 In this case the state is called `AppleStamp`, so the contract is called `AppleStampContract`.
 Follow this naming convention when you write your own original CorDapp to avoid confusion.

 ### Implement the State